WB3Tech/rendertron/README.md

+# WB3Tech | Rendertron

+This is a fork of the Google Renderton repo.
+The JSON-LD branch is currently being used to experiment and validate with updateds to rendertron.

+Updates under experimentation
+ 1) Ability for rendertron to rendert JSON-LD
+ 2) Containerization of rendertron in Docker containers

 # Rendertron [![Build status](https://travis-ci.org/GoogleChrome/rendertron.svg?branch=master)](https://travis-ci.org/GoogleChrome/rendertron) [![NPM rendertron package](https://img.shields.io/npm/v/rendertron.svg)](https://npmjs.org/package/rendertron)

 > Rendertron is a headless Chrome rendering solution designed to render & serialise web pages on the fly.